 - Perfusionists (heart lung machine specialist)

-In their work at Cleveland Clinic in the US and at other respected institutions, our interventional cardiologists and heart surgeons have developed new treatment methods for catheter-based valve interventions and robotic minimally invasive valve surgery.
-These are now offered at Cleveland Clinic Abu Dhabi.
+During their medical practice at US- based Cleveland Clinic in Ohio and at other respected institutions, our interventional cardiologists and heart surgeons have developed new treatment methods for catheter-based valve interventions and robotic minimally invasive valve surgery.
+This expertise has been brought to our hospital through their full time presence at the Cleveland Clinic Abu Dhabi.

 The care team also includes specialized nurses, as well as technicians on all levels of care.
 Physiotherapists support rehabilitation efforts, while the complexity of the disease requires special coordinators and administrators.